cyrus-and/gdb-dashboard/README.md

 ### Common functions

-A number of auxiliary common functions are defined in the global scope, they can be found in the provided `.gdbinit` and concern topics like [ANSI][] output, divider formatting, conversion callbacks, etc. They should be more or less self-documented, some usage examples can be found within the bundled default modules.
+A number of auxiliary common functions are defined in the global scope, they can be found in the provided `.gdbinit` and concern topics like [ANSI][] output, divider formatting, conversion callbacks, etc. See the bundled default modules for some usage examples.

 ### Common styles

-These are general purpose [ANSI][] styles defined for convenience and used by modules:
+There are general purpose [ANSI][] styles defined for convenience and used by modules:

 - `style_selected_1`;
 - `style_selected_2`;